tevko/starter/README.md

 6.) npm update --save

 7.)
-Create assets folder
+Create assets folder with img, css, and js folders inside

-8.) run gulp
+8.) run gulp*

 9.) start ScoutApp

+* might need to run gulp twice so that the files will be created in assets and then browser-Sync will see them